 ★★★★ - The Scotsman

 Alan Davie: Beginning of a far-off World celebrates the centenary of Scottish artist Alan Davie (1920-2014).
 A timely tribute to one of the greatest Scottish artists of the 20th century, this exhibition features rarely seen works from each decade of his career, as well as a tapestry and rug created in collaboration with Dovecot Studios.

 Alan Davie was a true polymath.
-A painter, jeweller, and jazz musician, he built a multidisciplinary practice and he sought the magic in all his pursuits, in particular painting.
-Drawing from private collections, Alan Davie: Beginning of a far-off World explores Davie’s evolution as an artist from early paintings as a graduate of Edinburgh College of Art to drawings from a series made during the last year of his life.
+A painter, jeweller, and jazz musician, he built a multidisciplinary practice and sought the magic in all his pursuits, in particular painting.
+Drawing from private collections, Alan Davie: Beginning of a Far-off World explores Davie’s evolution as an artist from early paintings as a graduate of Edinburgh College of Art to drawings from a series made during the last year of his life.

 Image: Alan Davie, Mama Idol 1976.
 Image courtesy of Gallery 108, Harrogate